 Originally from Lithuania, Vilma has a lived immigration experience.
-She takes interest in mental health, wellness and addiction.
+She takes interest in mental health, wellness and addiction recovery.
 Being committed to self-determination and healing, Vilma is familiar with recovery services and supports various programs at PEERS.
 She likes exercising, dancing and nature hikes.
 Her intention is to be as present as possible and to have fun.